carbon-design-system/design-system-website/src/content/guidelines/accessibility/color.md

 * Text and images of text must have a contrast ratio of at least **4.5:1**.
 An exception is large text (at least 24px regular / 19px semi-bold) which must have a contrast ratio of **3:1.**
 * UI components: Visual information used to indicate states and boundaries of UI components must have a contrast ratio of **3:1** against adjacent colors.
 A UI component is defined as "a part of the content that is perceived by users as a single control for a distinct function."
 This includes form elements.

+**Watch out for text against non-static backgrounds** There are times that text is rendered on a gradient background.
+You need to make sure that the text color contrast meets standards for the entire gradient.
+This is especially important for parallax applications or animations where text or backgrounds are moving independently of each other.

 [WCAG 2.1 Contrast](https://www.w3.org/TR/WCAG21/#contrast-minimum)